Pulgasari/aufbau/signals/README.md

 the collection types copy before they write, so every change publishes a new reference — a `Map` mutated in place would never notify.

+### EnumSignal

+a value out of a fixed list. a write outside it is ignored and warned about rather than thrown, so one bad value cannot take a render down with it.

+### MapSignal

+a Map behind a signal. every mutator copies before it writes, so each change publishes a fresh reference — a Map mutated in place would never notify.

+### RecordSignal

+a plain object behind ONE signal, replaced on every write. the flat counterpart to deepSignal: a change here wakes every reader of the record, where a deep signal wakes only the readers of the leaf that moved. reach for this when the object is small and read as a whole (a position, a pair of bounds, a form's draft), and for deepSignal when its leaves are read apart from each other.

+the constructor takes the object itself — there is no config shape to confuse it with, so `new RecordSignal({ x: 0, y: 0 })` stores exactly that.

 ### toNode

 every type shares `BaseSignal`, which carries `$ready`, `$restore()` and a live text